Neopalpa donaldtrumpi

 Neopalpa donaldtrumpi is a moth species of the genus Neopalpa occurring in Southern California and Northern Mexico.
 It was described in 2017 by Iranian-Canadian scientist Vazrick Nazari.
-Known for its yellowish-white head scales being reminiscent of Donald Trump's hair, the moth was given its name because Nazari stated that he wanted "to bring wider public attention to the need to continue protecting fragile habitats in the US that still contain many undescribed species."
+Known for its yellowish-white head scales being reminiscent of then-US president Donald Trump's hair, the moth was given its name because Nazari stated that he wanted "to bring wider public attention to the need to continue protecting fragile habitats in the US that still contain many undescribed species."

 Discovery

 The genus Neopalpa, including the species Neopalpa neonata, was first described in 1998 by Dalibor Povolný.
 Almost two decades later, Nazari reviewed the material, including specimens that had been collected since the first description of the genus, from the Bohart Entomology Museum.
 He considered that some of the specimens formed a new species.
 In January 2017 he published an article naming it Neopalpa donaldtrumpi for the yellowish-white color of the scales on the head, which reminded him of then President-elect Donald Trump's hairstyle.